Abrahamk333/Abrahamk333/README.md

-## Hi there 👋
+## Hii
+Mechatronic student :3

+im currently learning programmin languages

+im looking to colaborate with any other computer science student

+You can text me on ig: abrahamm_333

+he him/ she her
 <!--
 **Abrahamk333/Abrahamk333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...